ucb-cyarp/cyclopsASCIILink/README.md

 # cyclopsASCIILink

-This is an example application of the Cyclopse baseband which consists of sending ASCII text in a unidirectional communications channel.
+This is an example application of the Cyclops baseband which consists of sending ASCII text in a unidirectional communications channel.